Meet the Faculty

-Gretchen Wells-Malitz (Voice, Guitar, Piano)
+Gretchen Wells-Malitz (Voice, Guitar, Piano, Rock Band Jr. Instructor)

-Teaches private lessons on Tuesdays, Thursdays, and Saturdays
+Teaches private lessons on Thursdays and Saturdays

 "My goal as a teacher is to help students understand musical theory, technique, and artistry in an encouraging and inspiring environment."

 Gretchen teaches private voice, piano and guitar lessons at Music Makers.
 Her degrees in music performance are from DePaul University and Illinois State University.
 Gretchen is an early childhood teacher and the music provider for the Active Learners Preschool/Clarendon Hills Park District.
 She is also part of the adjunct music faculty at the DePaul School for New Learning in Chicago, Illinois.
 In addition to teaching, Gretchen has created and developed music classes for several local preschools, and performs early childhood music classes at local libraries.
-She also co-directs the Rock Band Program at Music Makers.
+She directs the Rock Band Jr. Program at Music Makers.

 Megan Yeung (Violin & Viola)